Chronic Stress is a Whole-Body Experience

 Thinking Doesn't Always Help

-A big part of stress starts in the mind.
+A big part of stress is fueled by the mind.
 We worry about things that haven’t happened yet or replay past situations, creating stress through thought alone.

-When we try to think our way out of stress, it often backfires.
-Our problem-solving mind—so useful when we’re calm—can actually increase our stress response when we’re already overwhelmed.
-Overthinking fuels the fire.
+When we try to think our way out of the stress, it often backfires.
+Problem solving is very useful when calm, but in a stressed state, overthinking fuels the fire.

 Body